-Common terpenes found in cannabis include Myrcene, Linalool, Limonene, Alpha-Pinene, Beta-Pinene, and Trans-Caryophyllene but they vary by strain.
+Common terpenes found in hemp include Myrcene, Linalool, Limonene, Alpha-Pinene, Beta-Pinene, and Trans-Caryophyllene but they vary by strain.
 Additionally, many CANVIVA CBD products include essential oils and natural ingredients containing additional terpenes.

 According to CannaInsider, “Terpenes have been used for thousands of years by cultures around the world for their healing properties and as cannabis science expands, the possibilities to help more people becomes increasingly exciting.”

 Derived from coconut oil, MCT oil (medium chain triglyceride) is odorless, colorless, and liquid at room temperature.
 CANVIVA blends our CBD tinctures with MCT oil to make them easier to metabolize.
 Please consult your doctor or veterinarian in case of a coconut allergy.

 How should I store my CBD and what is the normal shelf life?